#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds are likely poking through in the garden beds, even if you put down mulch or a landscape fabric liner to keep them at bay.
+Weeds might start peeking through in the garden beds, even if you put down landscape fabric liner to keep them at bay.
 Pull out weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator mask and heavy-duty rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+Be sure to get them before they go to seed.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator mask and heavy rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.

 It could be, but it's also likely napping during those soaring summer temps.
 Cool-season grass goes dormant in the summer, so it's alive but sleeping.
-You can check though: If you can easily pull out a blade of grass with no resistance, it's time to plant new seed or sod because the grass is a goner.
-Water dormant lawns deeply once every week.
+You can check though: If you tug on a grass blade and it pulls right out, it's time to plant new sod or seed because the grass is a goner.
+Water dormant lawns deeply and infrequently.
 Warm-season grass needs water every few days in the summer.
 It should stay green if it's healthy.

-As the plants and veggies grow, keeping your harvest healthy is easier.
+As the plants and veggies grow, it's easier to keep your harvest healthy.
 You can see any pests or evidence of wildlife eating your produce and treat the issue as you see fit.
 When your fruits and vegetables are ready to pick, you'll see them immediately, so you can enjoy them at their freshest.
-If these same plants grow along the ground, it's easy to miss your harvest under the shadowy leaves.
-Supporting the plants as they grow upright means your upkeep will be less overwhelming when they're huge at the end of summer.
+If these same plants grow along the ground, it's easy to miss your harvest among the shadowy leaves.
+Supporting the plants as they grow upright means your upkeep will be less overwhelming when you harvest your garden veggies.

-After you've planted your flowers or plants, make sure they're well-fed and hydrated.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for the plants you're growing, whether you need a tomato fertilizer, shrub fertilizer, or a general garden fertilizer blend.
-Only apply as often as recommended on the packaging.
-Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.
+Once you've planted your flowers or plants, ensure they're hydrated and well-fed.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for your plants, whether you need a flower fertilizer, vegetable fertilizer, shrub fertilizer, or a general garden fertilizer blend.
+Only apply as often as directed on the packaging.
+Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

-When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
-Add awnings and shade sails to the shed or house for shade.
-However, sometimes shade isn't enough because it's extremely humid out.
-That's when a patio mister or misting fan can help cool the air and make a stifling afternoon into a relaxing day.
-Go back to swinging in a hammock when that water-cooled air is ready.
+When you need a break from working in the yard, shelter beneath a patio umbrella or covered gazebo.
+Attach awnings and sun sails to the house or shed for shade.
+However, sometimes shade isn't enough because it's extremely humid.
+That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
+Go back to enjoying the sun when that water-cooled air is ready.

 The Home Depot Garden Center at Wareham

-As we stretch into summer, your landscaping and garden will weather more sun and heat than earlier in the year.
-That means you'll want to consider how to keep things cool.
-Just like we can get sunburned, annuals can dry out, grass can get scorched, and trees can lose their leaves prematurely.
+As we continue deeper into summer, your landscaping and garden will weather more heat and sun than earlier in the year.
+You'll want to consider how to keep things cool with irrigation and shade.
+Just like we can get sunburned, grass can get scorched, trees can lose their leaves prematurely, and flowers can dry out.
 Let us help.
-At the Garden Center in Wareham, we've got what you need to make it through the hotter months with flying colors.
+At The Home Depot Tool Garden Center in Wareham, we've got what you need to make it through the hotter months.

 Lawn Repair and Patching

-Scorched, or burnt, grass has an oddly shaped discolored patch that looks yellow.
-It happens when a reflective surface shines continuously on your lawn or plastic or metal sits on the grass and bakes in the sunlight.
-You'll usually find it when you move something sitting out in the yard, like a garden hose.
-Car windows or mirrors can also scorch grass when the sun angle is right.
+Scorched, or burnt, grass has a distinctively shaped discolored area that isn't green.
+It happens when metal or plastic sits on the grass and bakes in the sunlight or a reflective surface shines continuously on your lawn.
+You'll often find it when you move something that's been sitting out in the yard, like a sprinkler or garden hose.
+Car mirrors or windows can also scorch grass when the sun angle is right.

-Whether you're patching a lawn or doing upkeep on your current one, keep in mind which type of grass it is.
+Whether you're doing upkeep on your current lawn or patching the bare spots, keep in mind which type of grass it is.
 Match the kind of grass to how much sun your lawn gets — or to the existing grass type if you're doing patch repair.
-In other words, if your lawn is shaded by trees and gets partial shade or dappled sun, make sure you plant sod that prefers shade.
+In other words, if buildings shade your lawn so it gets partial shade or dappled sun, make sure you plant sod that prefers shade.

 Vines as Decorative Shade

-Plant vines near an arbor or trellis so they'll climb the structure and give you both shade and beauty.
-Go with vines that are native to your area to attract bees, butterflies, and other pollinators.
-Grape vines are a classic choice, but they take time to mature, so you'll enjoy dappled shade but no grapes for a few years.
-Remember to match your vine plants to how much sunlight you receive, as not all of them thrive in full sun.
-As a bonus, many vines put out sweet-smelling flowers with a delightful fragrance you can enjoy.
+Plant vines near a trellis or arched arbor so they'll climb it and give you both shade and beauty.
+Viney plants that are native to your area are a good choice for success and attract bees, butterflies, and other pollinators.
+Jasmine, ivy, and wisteria are common options for creating a shady and beautiful archway or pathway.
+Remember to match your vine plants to how much sun you receive, as some like full sun and others don't.
+As a bonus, many vines put out sweet-smelling flowers, so you can enjoy a delightful fragrance as you cool off in the shade.

-No matter if your perfect summer includes gardening, relaxing, grilling, or finishing outdoor DIY projects, we've got you covered.
+No matter if your perfect summer includes relaxing, gardening, grilling, or knocking out those outdoor DIY projects, we've got the supplies you need to keep your days flowing with ease.
 Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
 Shop online at your leisure, on our Home Depot mobile app anywhere you like, or in the aisles of your Wareham store.

 Nearby Stores